DORIAN GRAY

 Overall: GOOD

-By 1977, Dracula films had been regularly in production since the silent era and this version made by the BBC was not the first or even the last from England during that decade, let alone anywhere else in the world.
-Since the story can go on auto-pilot for virtually any viewer at this point, we are only left to bask in the performances, technical aspects, and overall presentation, all the while comparing it to every other take on the source material that we have already seen.
+By 1977, Dracula films had been regularly in production since the silent era, and this version made by the BBC was not the first or even the last from England during that decade, let alone anywhere else in the world.
+Since the story can go on auto-pilot for virtually any viewer at this point, we are only left to bask in the performances, technical aspects, and overall presentation, all the while comparing it to every other take on the source material that we have seen.
 In such a regard, Count Dracula offers the usual crop of good and sub-par components.
-Its length may be intimidating, but at a hundred and fifty-five minutes, it is no wonder that this is considered one of the most faithful adaptations ever filmed as that provides ample enough time to cover a whole lot of details from Bram Stoker's novel.
-There are some curious, odd, poor, and dated special effects, and overall the soap opera quality video style common of the BBC suffers the film visually.
-French actor Louis Jordan's polite demeanor and Caucasian looks make for an unorthodox choice as the Count, but his performance remains respectfully committed at least.
-Frank Finlay and Jack Shepherd make a fine Van Helsing and Renfield respectfully, but try not to bust out into hysterics over British singer Richard Barnes' Southern drawl as Quincey, which is even more pathetic than Keanu Reeves' infamous, forced accent in Francis Ford Coppola's version.
+Its length may be intimidating, but at a hundred and fifty-five minutes, it is no wonder that this is considered one of the most faithful adaptations ever filmed, as that provides ample enough time to cover a whole lot from Bram Stoker's novel.
+There are some curious, odd, poor, and dated special effects, and video quality that was common of the BBC suffers the film visually.
+French actor Louis Jordan's polite demeanor and Caucasian looks make for an unorthodox choice as the Count, but his performance remains committed at least.
+Frank Finlay and Jack Shepherd make a fine Van Helsing and Renfield respectively but try not to bust out into hysterics over British singer Richard Barnes' Southern drawl as Quincey, which is even more pathetic than Keanu Reeves' infamous, forced accent in Francis Ford Coppola's version.

 No comments: